mattschlosser/bus/README.md

 # Bus

-This is a simple project I did this evening to read bus data from a database and present it in a simple user interface.
+This is a simple project I did this evening to read Edmonton bus data from a database and present it in a simple user interface.

 ## Demo